snowood1/Zero-Shot-PLOVER/README.md

 ## Quick Start

-- Click and run [demo.ipynb](./demo.ipynb) to see our figures and report shown in the paper.
+- Click and run [demo.ipynb](./demo.ipynb) or its [Google Colab link](https://colab.research.google.com/drive/1E-yZMPtszzBf0GNA0czRttvCpJF7W7w8) to see our figures and report shown in the paper.

 - Offline inference using a saved checkpoint of NLI scores.
 No GPU computation is required.